Bioconductor/bioconductor.org/content/developers/c-debugging.md

     R -d valgrind -f buggy.R

 This runs quite slowly, and will flag invalid memory read and write locations.
-The former typically contribute to bad data, the later to memory corruption and spectacular failures.
+The former typically contribute to bad data, the latter to memory corruption and spectacular failures.
 The output will require C familiarity to interpret.
 Again it is helpful to run the buggy code with a package that has been installed without compiler